vishvAsa/AgamaH/AryaH/hinduism/AchAraH/food/articles/gaNesha_on_hindu-view.md

 The Baudhāyana Gṛhyasūtra 1.2.65 adds ‘guest’ (atithi) to this list.
 As part of madhuparka, honey, curds, ghee, water, and grains were offered while meat was optional (See Āśvalāyāna Gṛhyasūtra 1.22.5-26 for more details).

 In the prelude to Act IV of Bhavabhūti’s play, Uttararāmacarita (8th century CE), there is a delightful dialogue between two ascetics, Saudhātaki and Daṇḍāyana.
 Saudhātaki is curious about the guest who is visiting their āśrama and learns that it is Vasiṣṭha.
-He tells Daṇḍāyana, “I thought it was a tiger or a wolf.
+He tells Daṇḍāyana,

+> “I thought it was a tiger or a wolf.
 My poor calf was terrified since his arrival.”

-“When a great scholar visits us, we should offer the madhuparka with beef or mutton, as it is said in the dharmasūtras!”
+> “When a great scholar visits us, we should offer the madhuparka with beef or mutton, as it is said in the dharmasūtras!”

+Saudhātaki says,

-Saudhātaki says, “You contradict yourself.
+> “You contradict yourself.
 A calf was sacrificed for Vasiṣṭha but when King Janaka came, he was offered just milk and curds.
 The calf was set free.”

-“What the dharmasūtras say in this matter applies to those who have not given up meat.
-King Janaka is a vegetarian.
+> “What the dharmasūtras say in this matter applies to those who have not given up meat.
+King Janaka is a vegetarian."

 All these examples – of Kālidāsa, Bhavabhūti, and Mallinātha – serve to shed light on how meat-eating was perceived in the first millennium CE in India.

 Jainism was the first (and perhaps only) religion whose adherents were strictly vegetarian.
 Buddhism did not forbid meat-eating per say but they were against animal sacrifice.
-People were weaned away from eating meat due to the influence of these two religions and also with the rise of the vaiṣṇava faith, which used Bhāgavata Purāṇa 7.15.7-8 as their reference for wholly avoiding meat.
+People were weaned away from eating meat due to the influence of these two religions and also with the rise of the Vaiṣṇava faith, which used Bhāgavata Purāṇa 7.15.7-8 as their reference for wholly avoiding meat.

 ## Alcohol